chadoh/learnyoureact/exercises/isomorphic/problem.en.md

 React.render(<TodoBox data={data} />, document.getElementById("app"));
 ```

-The above code is to use React at front-end.
-This code passes `TodoBox`  from `index.jsx`, and data from server that are passed in the id of `initial-data` to element that has the id of `app`.
+This loads `TodoBox` from `index.jsx`, and gets data from via the `data-json`
+attribute of the element with id of `initial-data`.
+Then it renders a `TodoBox`
+into the element with id of `app`, all on the server.

-Next, let's fix `program.js`.
+Next, let's make `program.js` work with all this.
-You can also make new `program.js` file and write code in that.

-First of all, let's add `require` like below.
+Before you start, you may want to check your current files into source control,
+or create new ones for this exercise.

+First, let's `require` all the things we'll need:

 ```
 var React = require('react');